-This phenomenon creates a sensory experience for readers that allows them to not just read, but feel the story.
-Mirror neurons, the scientific explanation behind this phenomenon, cause human beings, and even some animals, to internally mirror the experiences of others when they are observed, or even read.
+This creates a sensory experience for readers that allows them to not just read, but feel the story.
+On a more psychological level, mirror neurons in the brain cause humans to internally mirror the experiences of others when they are observed, or even read.

-- Show the setting with descriptive language, rather than just stating your character’s location, point blank.
+- Describe the setting with colorful language rather than just stating your character’s location, point blank

 As a storyteller, you need to meet your audience halfway.
 Ensure your stories are hitting their mark by considering what questions your audience may have ahead of time.

-In order to get a clear understanding of what your audience is looking for, you have to listen to them and then segment your communications based on this information.
+In order to get a clear understanding of what your they’re looking for, you have to listen to them and then segment your communications based on this information.

-There are several ways to collect information to better understand your audiences’ interests.
+There are several ways to collect information to better understand your audiences’ interests, like: